 Goitrogens are those foods that interfere with thyroid function and slow down the gland resulting into a low production of thyroxin, particularly when you have them raw.
 When you cook these ‘goitrogen’ foods, their anti-thyroid properties get inactivated.
 So go slow on them.
 Avoid them eating raw.
 Even if you have them cooked, don’t have them more often.
 This is the list of goitrogens to avoid by hypothyroid patients.
 All the vegetables of broccoli family including cauliflower and cabbage are goitrogen and should not be eaten more than twice, preferably once, in a week.

 3. Remove Glutathione Deficiency

 Low levels of glutathione may also affect the stomach lining which in turn can deteriorate the immune system.
-Weak immune system is risky beyond any doubt for thyroid patient.
-Therefore if your glutathione levels have dropped, it needs to be brought to a sufficient levels.
-Glutathione,apart from being made by liver, is also found in fruits, vegetables, and meats.
+A weak immune system is risky beyond any doubt for thyroid patient.
+Therefore if your glutathione levels have dropped, it needs to be brought to a sufficient level.
+Glutathione, apart from being made by the liver, is also found in fruits, vegetables, and meats.
 Many foods also help the body in producing glutathione.
 Here is a list of such foods that have glutathione or help your body in producing it.

 - Raw eggs

 4. Take Care of Your Adrenal Gland